Our history

 Our timeline below takes you through our history and the biggest changes we have achieved with your support.

-After the Second World War and the NHS's foundation, Derek Richter established the Mental Health Research Fund to address the clear imbalance in physical and mental health funding.
+Derek Richter establishes the Mental Health Research Fund (The Fund) to address the imbalance in physical and mental health funding, and focuses on social circumstances and trauma in mental health.

 Derek Richter